MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The project will take a natural approach to reducing local flood risks that also improves fish and wildlife habitat along Johnson Creek and is intended to be a community amenity.
-The restored floodplain will also improve water quality in Johnson Creek by allowing sediments in high water to settle onto the floodplain.
+The restored floodplain will also improve water quality in Johnson Creek by allowing sediment in high water to settle onto the floodplain.

 The project will take place in natural areas to the south of the Springwater Corridor Trail between SE 82nd Avenue and SE 92nd Avenue.
 See map below for project area location.

 In June 2019, Environmental Services started work to "abandon" several sections of right of way in the project area, also known as street vacation.
-These sections of right of way were old streets that were no longer in use, and by vacating these streets, we will be able to better control access to the site as well as use this additional acreage as part of the restoration area.
-The map above shows the streets that were removed for restoration.
+These sections of right of way are old streets that are no longer in use, and by vacating these streets, we will be able to better control access to the site as well as use this additional acreage as part of the restoration area.
+The map above shows the streets that are being removed for restoration.

 Currently, project work is focused on assessing the current ecological condition of the area, and we are reaching out to various stakeholders, community members, community-focused groups, and other public agencies around identifying areas of collaborative opportunities.
 Initial investigations and design work will continue through 2022.
 Construction is anticipated to take place in 2023.